 Developing transparency and accountability of law enforcement bodies in Belarus

-This two-year project (2015–2017) aims to strengthen the role and contribution of civil society in the development of transparency, accountability and the humanisation of law enforcement bodies of Belarus.
+This two-year project (2015–2017) aimed to strengthen the role and contribution of civil society in the development of transparency, accountability and the humanisation of law enforcement bodies of Belarus.

 Observance of prisoners’ rights as an integral part of human rights advocacy strategy

-PRI will also increase the availability of evidence-based information on the situation in places of deprivation of liberty and in the criminal justice system in general, and use this information to work with criminal justice stakeholders to influence policymaking on detention monitoring.
+PRI also aimed to increase the availability of evidence-based information on the situation in places of deprivation of liberty and in the criminal justice system in general, and use this information to work with criminal justice stakeholders to influence policymaking on detention monitoring.

 See grant announcement